softprops/action-gh-release/README.md

 ### ⬆️ Uploading release assets

-You can can configure a number of options for your GitHub release and all are optional.
+You can configure a number of options for your
+GitHub release and all are optional.

 A common case for GitHub releases is to upload your binary after its been validated and packaged.